 In the U.S. Senate, why does it take more than a majority – a 60-vote threshold – to pass legislation?
 What are the “filibuster” and “cloture” rules?
 Where did they come from?
 Are these rules unconstitutional?
 What’s the “nuclear option?”
 Will the Senate “go nuclear” and restore majority rule when it comes to passing laws and consenting to Supreme Court nominations?
 One of the premier lawyers in the country, Emmet Bondurant, breaks it all down and makes his case for how the U.S. Senate should actually operate.

-“I’ve always been curious about and attracted to innovative ideas and the people who turn them into realities.
+“I’ve always been magnetically drawn to innovative ideas and the people who turn them into realities.
 That intrigue was the genesis of ‘The Golden Mean.’
-I hope you'll tune in here for fascinating one-on-one interviews with a diverse spectrum of captivating personalities and interesting thinkers.
-Please give us a listen!”
+I hope you'll tune in here for one-on-one interviews with a broad spectrum of dynamic personalities and interesting thinkers.
+Give us a listen!”